 Conclusions

 While bamboo can act as a vital tool in the struggle to stop climate change, bamboo reforestation is not necessarily the best application.
-In certain situations, restoring habitat for the bamboo lemurs of Madagascar or the golden monkeys of east Africa, bamboo is essential.
+In certain situations, restoring habitat for the bamboo lemurs of Madagascar or the golden monkeys of East Africa, bamboo is essential.

 In other cases, it might make more sense to plant bamboo as an agricultural crop that can be managed effectively.
 Rather than replacing forests with bamboo, we can plant bamboo on abandoned agricultural land or other degraded soil.
-In the forests, we should give priority to native restoration and maximizing diversity.
+In the forests, we should prioritize native restoration and maximizing diversity.
 So it’s really a question of whether bamboo is part of that native landscape.
 Then it’s a matter of identifying and propagating the appropriate mix of species.

 When it comes to saving the earth, there’s no simple, single, silver bullet.
-We need to consider every option from every angle, and apply a panoply of well-thought-out innovations.
+We need to consider every option from every angle and apply a panoply of well-thought-out innovations.
 And surely, bamboo can and should play an important role in that dynamic polyculture of solutions.

 Learn more